-REO is Real Estate Owned.
-These are properties that have been through foreclosure and are presently held by the bank or mortgage company.
-This is not the same as a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be willing to pay with cash in hand.
-Finally, you'll receive the property completely as is.
-That possibly will consist of prevailing liens and even current occupants that may require eviction.
+REO's or Real Estate Owned are homes which have been foreclosed upon which the bank or mortage company now holds.
+This is different than real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+The buyer must also be ready to pay with cash in hand.
+To top everything off, you'll receive the property completely as is.
+That possibly could consist of existing liens and even current residents that need to be thrown out.

-A REO, conversely, is a more tidy and attractive option.
-The REO property did not find a buyer during foreclosure auction.
+A REO, by contrast, is a much cleaner and attractive transaction.
+The REO property didn't find a buyer during foreclosure auction.
 Now the lender owns it.
-The lender will attend to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from typical disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects they are knowledgeable of.
+The bank will see to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+You should be aware that REOs may be exempt from normal disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are aware of.

-It is frequently presume that any REO must be a steal and an chance for easy money.
+It's commonly though that any REO must be a good buy and an possibility for easy money.
 This isn't necessarily true.
-You have to be very careful about buying a REO if your intent is to make money off of it.
-While it's true that the bank is often anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 The bargains with money making potential exist, and many people do very well buying foreclosures.
 However there are also many REO's that are not good buys and may lose money.

-Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Most banks have a REO department that you'll work with when buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
+After you've submitted your offer, you can expect the bank to make a counter offer.
 From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Understand, you'll be contending with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
+Be aware, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.